YorkEarwaker/Electrical-Engineering/rpi-v/README.md

 * <todo: consider, as main interface for RPi Pico programming, >
 * <todo: consider, as evaluation for Climate Model \amn project low cost commodity hardware for cluster and cloud, >
 * <todo: consider, to better understnd printed circuit boards toward design of a pcb? >
-* <todo: consider renaming to Rpi sbc, to better include Zero and other SBC's , maybe not due to spec use case differences, maybe for generic sbc suff, ponder more, >
+* <todo: consider, as deployment option for BMV080 particulate matter sensor Sunspark breakout board, >

 DONE
 * <done: intent to commit >
+* <done: consider, renaming to Rpi sbc, to better include Zero and other SBC's , maybe not due to spec use case differences, maybe for generic sbc suff, ponder more, conslusion for now; the name remaians the same, >

 ## References